 The most "attractive" features came down to good posture, noticeable grooming, nice-fitting clothing, a seemingly positive attitude, and a healthy weight.
 While that last quality is definitely debatable, we like that we can score points just by practicing self-care and staying optimistic.

-It's not a bad idea to wear red on a first date.
 A 2010 study by Kayser, Elliot, and Feltman found that heterosexual women who wore this shade when chatting with heterosexual men were deemed to be more attractive.
 The men asked the crimson-wearing women more intimate questions than those wearing blue or green, and the men wanted to sit closer to them, too.

 Conversely, heterosexual women who were asked to view men wearing red or standing in front of a red background saw them as more attractive, too.
 It has to do with red being a primal color that's associated with health and fertility, apparently.
 If you'd like to see for yourself, try wearing this shade on your next date.

-Developing feelings for someone you've known for a while isn't uncommon.
 As anyone who has fallen for a friend knows, a person's attractiveness is much more than skin deep.
 A 2014 study by Paul Eastwick and Lucy Hunt found that perceptions of a person can change with time and that the shift can either decrease or increase their level of attraction.
 So if a person was seen as physically attractive or perhaps not as physically attractive at first sight, that can change as their interests, sense of humor, and other shared qualities become known.
 This process is called "slow love."

-Pay attention to your body language as you get to know someone.
 You've probably already heard that "mirroring" someone's gestures is a way to get them to warm up to you.
 And while that may be true, we'd argue that backing off is a better bet.
 A 2011 experiment by Fennis and Stel found that using smaller gestures, talking slowly, and leaning backward are non-threatening cues that allow a date—who is, after all, a stranger—to feel more comfortable.
 Watch as they loosen up, and then feel free to get more animated.
 This balance between nonverbal cues is deemed attractive, since you're honoring personal space and later showcasing your personality.

-Scent and sound could play a part in physical attractiveness.
 In 2017, a group of psychologists published a review from the University of Wroclaw in Poland stating that the voice and smell of someone can be a biological determination of their heterosexual attraction.

 According to their work, a woman's natural odor indicates how fertile she may be, just as a man's scent can hint at his level of dominance.
 That's also true of someone's voice, which can cue at their ability to work as a team.
 But Popular Science says that more research is likely needed on this theory, so don't pin all your hopes on it.

-Men have reported experiencing "love at first sight" more than women.
 While the phenomenon of falling in love with someone immediately is still up for debate, a 2017 study from Zsok, Haucke, De Wit, and Barelds found that when it is supposedly experienced, men are more likely to admit it.

 The researchers asked 400 men and women to complete surveys on romantic interests they had just met, and men said that they felt that fluttering feeling in the process—and with more than one person.
 The researchers weren't sure why, and obviously noted that physical attraction isn't the same as love, but it could be because women are arguably more selective in who they choose as a partner.

-Mindfulness can spur romantic attraction.
 You've probably been told that maintaining a bit of mystery at the beginning of a relationship is smart—and that's often true.
 But when you're in the presence of a partner, practicing mindfulness can potentially increase your attractiveness.

-A 2015 paper by Janz, Pepping, and Halford found that heterosexual women thought men were more attractive when they were actively involved in conversation, rather than acting aloof.
+A 2015 paper by Janz, Pepping, and Halford found that heterosexual women thought men were more attractive when they were actively involved in the conversation, rather than acting aloof.
 The same correlation wasn't made for heterosexual men talking to women, and the study says that it needs more research overall.
 All of this being said, it doesn't hurt to pay attention to your date!

-Genetics have a solid amount of sway in who we find attractive.
 It should come as no surprise that humans inherently find symmetry attractive.
 The balance of facial and bodily features can be a primal hint at a person’s fertility and the strength of their genes, as is often known, but there’s yet another aspect of genetics that’s intriguing.
 In 2005, psychologist J. Philippe Rushton found that similar genetics determine 34% of friendship and mate selection.
 In other words, that’s why happy couples can look alike.